| 2025 |

 |

-2020 |
+| 2020 |

-Croft H, Gilligan C, Rasiah R, Levett-Jones T, Schneider J, 'Development and inclusion of an entrustable professional activity (EPA) scale in a simulation-based medicine dispensing assessment', Currents in Pharmacy Teaching and Learning, 12 203-212 (2020) [C1]
+Croft H, Gilligan C, Rasiah R, Levett-Jones T, Schneider J, 'Development and inclusion of an entrustable professional activity (EPA) scale in a simulation-based medicine dispensing assessment', CURRENTS IN PHARMACY TEACHING AND LEARNING, 12, 203-212 (2020) [C1]

-© 2019 Elsevier Inc. Background and purpose: Effective, safe, and patient-centred dispensing is a core task of community pharmacists.
+Background and purpose: Effective, safe, and patient-centred dispensing is a core task of community pharmacists.
 Entrustable professional activities (EPAs) offer a way of defining and assessing these daily practice activities.
 Although EPAs have become popular within competency-based medical education programs, their use is new to pharmacy education and assessment.
 Educational activity and setting: A simulation-based assessment framework containing a scale of entrustment was developed to evaluate the readiness of Year 4 undergraduate pharmacy students to safely manage the supply of prescribed medicine(s) in a community pharmacy.
-The assessment framework was piloted in a fourth year ¿Transition to Practice¿ course with 28 simulation-based assessments conducted.
+The assessment framework was piloted in a fourth year "Transition to Practice" course with 28 simulation-based assessments conducted.
 Findings: An entrustment framework was developed and implemented successfully with Year 4 undergraduate pharmacy students.
 The EPA for medicine dispensing integrates competency domains that include information gathering, providing patient-centred care, clinical reasoning, medicine dispensing, and professional communications.
 On a scale ranging from level 1 to level 5, the majority (73%) of entrustment ratings were level 2 or level 3; and of the students who achieved different ratings between clinical scenarios, 75% of students improved on their second simulation attempt.
 There was a strong correlation between the global EPA ratings with the total score achieved across the domains.
-Using simulation-based assessment, entrustment decision making can be incorporated in ¿entry to profession¿ undergraduate and postgraduate pharmacy courses to assess students' readiness to transition between learning and professional practice.
+Using simulation-based assessment, entrustment decision making can be incorporated in "entry to profession" undergraduate and postgraduate pharmacy courses to assess students' readiness to transition between learning and professional practice.

 |